 You do not have to create an account to submit an OTM, just go to the website and click on the category of your submission in the upper left-hand corner of the page!

 Make sure you pick the right category.
-If a person or program does not qualify for the award that person or program was nominated for, then it's no possible for them to win.
+If a person or program does not qualify for the award that person or program was nominated for, then it's not possible for them to win.

 Remember that these are Of The Months.
 The information you base your nomination on has to be from that month.
 Make sure you use only month-specific examples in your nomination.

 Include what the person or program is expected to do normally.
-This is especially important if you are saying that they went "above and beyond the call of duty".
-Remember that not everyone knows everybody else's responsibilities, so if you want to say they did more than expected, list what was expected as well.
+This is especially important if you are saying that they went "above and beyond the call of duty."
+Remember that not everyone knows everybody else's responsibilities.
+If you want to say the nominee did more than expected, list what was expected as well.

 Proofread your nomination before you submit it.
-Nothing is more distracting for someone reading your nomination than having a bunch of typos, spelling mistakes, or grammatical errors.
+Nothing is more distracting for someone reading your nomination than typos, spelling mistakes, or grammatical errors.